d-koppenhagen/vscode-file-tree-to-text-generator/README.md

 currently available configuration options are:

 - Set a default value for the max tree depth
-- Define a default traget for the output.
+- Define a default target for the output.
 This can be use in combination with the option `tree-generator.prompt` to directly generate an output.
 - Use only directories for the output and do not include files
 - Promt for options when generationg the tree
 - Configure amd adjust the target formats